hashintel/hash/packages/graph/hash_graph/README.md

 ## Test the code

-The code base consist of two test suites: The unit test suite and the integration tests.
+The code base has two test suites: The unit test suite and the integration tests.
 To run the unit-test suite, simply run the `test` command:

 ```shell
 cargo make test